 Any donation will help.
 Please consider donating now to help one of these girls or women.
 Consider a monthly contribution or an annual sponsorship.
 Thank you for your great hearts and your continued support.
 We will keep you informed.

-Maya Gurung, aged 25, is now living at the shelter and pursuing training in the Kathmandu Cosmetology School.
+Maya Gurung, aged 25, was living at the shelter and pursuing training in the Kathmandu Cosmetology School.
 Maya is from the Chitwad District, which is located in the southern plains of Nepal.
 During talks between our local volunteer and Maya, the team at JHF found out that Maya had quit school and had come to the town of Chitwan to search for employment.
 She was met by some foreign recruiters and was planning to go abroad with them.
 The JHF volunteer urged Maya not to risk the dangers that were often waiting for young women who accepted these offers.
 The JHF volunteer local gave Maya the option to stay in Nepal and enroll in the Cosmetology School so she could find work as a hair dresser or a beautician.
 Maya agreed to try, and JHF provided her with shelter and training.
-Maya’s skills are improving every day… and so is her self-confidence.
-Soon Maya will finish her 9 month training, and JHF will help her to find a job where she can use her new skills.
+Maya’s skills improved every day… and so did her self-confidence.
+Maya finished her 9 month training, and JHF helped her to find a job where she used her new skills.
 If our help can support Maya, yours can help others like her.
 A small donation can make a big difference in someone’s life.
 Please contribute to JHF.

-Bishani Gurung, aged 24, is currently receiving vocational training as a tailor.
+Bishani Gurung, aged 24, received vocational training as a tailor.
 She is from the Gorkha District of Nepal.
 Bishani is the eldest child of four.
 She left her village two years ago to find employment.
 She traveled on foot from city to city, going to Kathmandu, Pokhara, Chitwan, and others, but she was unable to find work.
 Fortunately, Bishani did not fall prey to foreign trafficking agents.
 Instead she met with a volunteer from JHF Nepal who was in Pokhara.
 After hearing her story, our volunteer promised her a good training opportunity and brought her to the JHF shelter to begin courses in tailoring.
-After finishing her training, Bishani hopes to start her own business as a Tailor.
+After finishing her training, Bishani started her own business as a Tailor.
 She is improving her skills through daily practice and study.
 Your donation of $850 USD will provide shelter, meals and medical to help Bishani to finish the nine month program.
-Upon graduation, your contribution will also provide her with a new sewing machine so she can either begin working as a tailor or open her own shop.
+Upon graduation, your contributions also provided her with a new sewing machine so she can either begin working as a tailor or open her own shop.

-SPONSORED Kumari Gurung, aged 19, is currently receiving vocational training as tailor.
+SPONSORED Kumari Gurung, aged 19, received vocational training as tailor.
 She is sponsored by Suzanne Angela Dicker of New Jersey.
 We are very grateful towards Suzanne for her kind support.
-Kumari is currently receiving training and is learning whole-heartedly.
-She is enrolled in a school at grade 8 in Kathmandu because she wants to continue her education.
+Kumari received training and learned whole-heartedly.
+She enrolled in a school at grade 8 in Kathmandu because she wanted to continue her education.
 She had stopped her education two years ago due to weak financial condition of her family.
 But now, she has got the self confidence that she can go to school and be educated as well as receive tailoring training.
 And from our orientation and suggestions she now knows that education along with tailoring is a great combination.
-If she receives only training, then she will only be able to do simple tailoring… but if she is educated as well, she can make her own designs and present them to the world.
+If she receives only training, then she will only be able to do simple tailoring… but if she is educated as well, she will make her own designs and present them to the world.

 Bishnu, age 20.
 Eight family members, of which six are daughters.